-Despite such Russian disinformation, real antisemitism is on the rise across the OSCE region.
+Antisemitism, racism, and intolerance is clearly on the rise across the OSCE region.

 I am very concerned that some popular entertainers and public figures are spreading antisemitic tropes to their followers on social media or through public statements.
 It is alarming that such disinformation, conspiracy theories, and hate speech can be disseminated so quickly and globally through the use of today's digital technology to their followers.